Monotonicity and Competitive Equilibrium in Cake-cutting: Model

-Note that -- for practical reasons -- we enlarge the cake from the right hand side but this fact does not have any significance from a theoretical point of view (the theorems are valid no matter where the enlargement is placed).
+We enlarge the cake from the right-hand side for practical reasons, but this fact does not have any significance from a theoretical point of view (the theorems are valid no matter where the enlargement is placed).